mosip/id-authentication/design/registration/registration-packetcreation.md

     -   The IDIS able to authenticate by using the Core Kernal module.

-    -   Maintain the Enrollment id, status and other high level info in the database table.
+    -   Maintain the Registration id, status and other high level info in the database table.

 -   Configuration: